Every young person is different. We need to get to know them to support them effectively.

 It is now known that autism is more diverse than this.
 Our knowledge about autism reflects an ongoing dialogue with the autistic community and research that continues to inform our understanding.

-The Diversity Wheel is comprised of six areas that contribute to the life of a young person.
+The Diversity Wheel is comprised of six areas that shape our everyday experiences.
 This was adapted from the 'wheel' by Rebecca Burgess, an autistic cartoonist.

 Understanding the Diversity Wheel